Qlinaq/ELEC1100_2023HKUST/README.md

 # ELEC1100_2023HKUST
 # My Project
-This is the final project code for ELEC 1100 in 2023 semester, which is completed by 2 people (Lin and Wu) from Group 6.

-The goal for full mark is to let the car finish running on a map in 20 seconds.
+This is the final project code for ELEC 1100 in the 2023 semester, completed by Lin and Wu from Group 6.
+The objective of the project was to enable the car to complete a map within 20 seconds.

-The map is shown below.
+The map, which is depicted below, served as the basis for the project。

-The whole program was run in Arduino.
-The most difficult part wasn't the code, but the instability of the car’s battery and the appropriate distance between 2 sensors.
+The entire program was implemented using Arduino.
+While the coding aspect did pose some challenges, the main difficulties arose from the car's battery instability and determining the optimal distance between the two sensors.

-We had failed in the early demo although we have tested the car quite a few times.
-To avoid the changes of battery, we did not charge it, but it turned out ‘overcharged’ and the car left the white line.
+During the initial demo, we encountered failure despite having tested the car multiple times.
+To prevent any changes to the battery, we decided not to charge it.

-The most ridiculous thing about the project is that we had debugged our code for nearly 5 hours, but mistakes appeared in different ways.
-However, it ran successfully after Wu angrily bended the sensors.

-So this was totally “Xuan Xue”
-This is the final project code for ELEC 1100 in 2023 semester, which is completed by 2 people (Lin and Wu) from Group 6.

-The goal for full mark is to let the car finish running on a map in 20 seconds.

-The map is shown below.

-The whole program was run in Arduino.
-The most difficult part wasn’t the code, but the instability of the car’s battery and the appropriate distance between 2 sensors.
-We had failed in the early demo although we have tested the car quite a few times.
-To avoid the changes of battery, we didn’t charge it, but it turned out “overcharged” and the car left the white line.
+Unfortunately, this decision led to the battery becoming "overcharged," causing the car to veer off the white line.

-The most ridiculous thing about the project is that we had debugged our code for nearly 5 hours, but mistakes appeared in different ways.
-However, it ran successfully after Wu angrily bended the sensors.
+The most ridiculous aspect of the project was that, despite spending nearly 5 hours debugging the code, errors kept manifesting in different ways.
+However, we eventually achieved success when Wu angrily bent the sensors.
+It was an unexpected solution, but it worked!

-So this was totally “Xuan Xue”
+I can only tell that this was totally “Xuan Xue”

 ## Installation
 To install the project, follow these steps: